Additive processes on the real line and Loewner chains: Main results: the case of finite second moment

-\begin{remark} In Theorems \ref{th:DLC_to_LIE} and \ref{th:LIE_to_DLC}, we have relaxed the assumption $\AR(f_t)=t$ of Proposition \ref{th:chordal_LDE} by means of the time-change.
+\begin{remark} In the proof of Theorems \ref{th:DLC_to_LIE} and \ref{th:LIE_to_DLC}, time-change is employed to relax the assumption $\AR(f_t)=t$ of Proposition \ref{th:chordal_LDE}.
 There is still another way, based on generalized differentiation with respect to the ``intrinsic time'' $\ar(t)=\AR(f_t)$.
 Suppose that $\ar$ is strictly increasing for simplicity, and let $\itm$ be the atomless Borel measure on $I$ such that $\itm([0,t])=\ar(t)$.
 Then the function $t \mapsto f_t(z)$ is of finite variation on each compact subinterval of $I$ by \eqref{eq:dc-abs_conti}, and the complex measure determined by this function is absolutely continuous with respect to $\itm$.
 Hence it has a Radon--Nikodym density with respect to $\itm$.
 If we write this density as $\partial f_t(z)/\partial \ar(t)$, then the chordal Loewner equation

 follows from a proof similar to that of Proposition~\ref{th:chordal_LDE}.
-This is equivalent to the Loewner integro-differential equation \eqref{eq:LIE-additive}; indeed, by integrating \eqref{eq:LDE_by_density} with respect to $\itm$, a CMF of the form \eqref{eq:CMF_q} appears.
+This is equivalent to the Loewner integro-differential equation \eqref{eq:LIE-additive}; indeed, by integrating \eqref{eq:LDE_by_density} with respect to $\itm$, the function $P$ in \eqref{eq:CMF_q} appears.
 For such equations involving generalized derivatives as \eqref{eq:LDE_by_density}, we refer the reader to Yanagihara~\cite{Yan19+} and Murayama~\cite{Mur23}; the former derived the radial Loewner equation \footnote{Moreover, Yanagihara relaxed the assumption that each element of a Loewner chain is univalent, partially following an earlier work by Pommerenke~\cite{Pom65}.}, and the latter derived a version of the chordal Loewner equation on certain multiply connected domains. \end{remark}